 You have to love a dessert with just 4 basic ingredients.

-- Cream (as in thickened or heavy cream)
+- Cream: This is thickened or heavy cream

-- Flavour of choice – today it’s coffee but you can swap it out for a couple of teaspoons of vanilla for a classic crème brûlée.
+- Flavour of choice: For this recipe we’re using coffee but you can swap it out for a couple of teaspoons of vanilla extract for the more classic crème brûlée.